The Bench Press Pyramid Workout

 What Is A Bench Press Pyramid Workout?

 Bench press pyramid workouts are a specific structure for your reps and sets in a bench press.
-There are also different styles when it comes to pyramid workouts.
-This often involves increasing the weight you use while decreasing the reps you do, or vise versa.
+There are also different styles when it comes to pyramid workout routines.
+This often involves increasing the weight you use while decreasing the reps you do, or vice versa.
 You'll see what I mean shortly.

 Types of Bench Press Pyramid Workouts

 While there may be more, there are 3 popular structures for a bench press pyramid workout.
-Each of them can be an excellent way to build strength too!
+Each of them can be an excellent way to build strength!

 Before you dive into them, just make sure you warm up.
 With any strength training workout, it's best to make sure your body is ready to go.